 Sergio, the first owner, eventually started traveling and collecting unique items during his travels.
 The first Natura store was opened as a result and was supposed to be a shop for his exotic findings from all over the world.

-Natura’s philosophy is broken down in 5 principles.
+Natura’s philosophy is broken down into 5 principles.
 First, to have fun no matter what.
 Second, find inspiration by traveling, they love exploring new cultures.

 Third, they love nature and people and have another company Premio Natura that focuses on financial and environmental social projects.
-Fourth, pay attention to the details and lastly, their not afriad to make mistakes.
+Fourth, pay attention to the details, and lastly, their not afraid to make mistakes.

-Presently today, Natura has a total of 221 stores that are between Portugal, Spain, and Andorra and currently employ over 1,300 people.
+Presently today, Natura has a total of 221 stores that are between Portugal, Spain, and Andorra and currently employs over 1,300 people.

-Definitely check out Natura if you are looking for unique Spanish brands thats exotic, bohemian and honestly just different over all!
+Definitely check out Natura if you are looking for unique Spanish clothing brands thats exotic, bohemian and honestly just different overall!

 Mango is one of Zara’s biggest competitors.
 The brand offers stylish clothing and elegant classics.

-It is focused towards kids, women, and men.
+It is focused on kids, women, and men.

 The brand’s founder, Isak Andic does not fall short of fashion success.
-By 2007, Mango had opened it’s 1000th store and in 2017 they did 2.5 billion euros in sales.
-Shop at Mango for everyday elegant classics.
+By 2007, Mango had opened its 1000th store and in 2017 it did 2.5 billion euros in sales.
+Fashion lovers should shop at Mango for everyday staples and special occasions.

 If you love elegant clothes with a twist, you should definitely visit Sfera while shopping in Spain.

 Sfera is a fashion Spanish brand owned by El Corte Inglés.
-El Corte Inglés is a giant empire department store all over Spain.
+El Corte Inglés is a giant empire of department stores all over Spain.
 It’s like Spain’s Macys if you need an American reference point.

-Sfera is dedicated to quality, continuous renewal, variety in its collections, and excellent customer service.
+Sfera is dedicated to continuous renewal, variety in its collections, and excellent customer service.

 The stores are constantly updated with new fashion collections inspired by market trends.